Netherlandish Proverbs: Inspiration for other paintings

 T. E. Breitenbach's 1975 painting Proverbidioms was inspired by this Dutch painting to depict English proverbs and idioms.

 A 2014 illustration from the Hong Kong magazine Passion Times illustrates dozens of Cantonese proverbs.

 In popular culture

-The painting is featured on the album cover of Fleet Foxes self-titled first full-length album (2008).
+The painting is featured on the album cover of Fleet Foxes' self-titled first full-length album (2008).

+A pixel-art version of the painting is featured in the 2024 video game "Proverbs", developed by Mark Ffrench and published by Divide the Plunder.
+The game is a combined nonogram and minesweeper style puzzle played on a single massive grid, where solving smaller regions slowly reveals Bruegel's painting.